typescript-tea/core/README.md

 ### Modules that export a single type

 A common pattern is to have a module that exports a single type with the same name as the module.
 For example the `Result` module does this, it exports the `Result` type, some constructor functions that create a `Result` type, and some utility funcitons that operate on or return a `Result` type.
 In these cases it can become annoying to prefix the type with the module name, like `Result.Result`.
 Consider the following example.
-Note that this is **not** how it is done for moudles with single type exports in typescript-tea, it is just to illustrate how it would be done normally:
+Note that this is **not** how it is done for modules with single type exports in typescript-tea, it is just to illustrate how it would be done normally:

 ```ts
 import { Result } from "@typescript-tea/core";